Standards Committee

 V.E.5.
 Standards Committee review of recommended changes.

 For proposals submitted as major changes, the Standards Committee will review the package to ensure that it is complete and that adequate consultation and review have taken place.
-It may return the package to the development and review team if significant elements are missing.
+It may return the package to the component group if significant elements are missing.

 For proposals submitted as minor changes, the Standards Committee will review the package to ensure it is complete and meets the qualifications for a minor change.
-It may return the package to the development and review team if significant elements are missing or if it identifies the change as constituting a major change, in which case the technical subcommittee must follow procedures for revising a major change.
+It may return the package to the component group if significant elements are missing or if it identifies the change as constituting a major change, in which case the component group must follow procedures for revising a major change.

 The SAA Council authorizes the Standards Committee to accept minor changes to official standards of the Society of American Archivists.
 Decisions must be reported in a timely manner to the SAA Council, which reserves the right to roll back the change.